Plumbline Faith

 But this I learned:

-Although Christ expresses Himself in different ways in different contexts, and He calls us each to different things …
+Although Christ expresses Himself in different ways in different cultures and contexts, and He calls us each to different things …

 His Kingdom is never about building our own kingdom.